-the Netherlands is a highly industrialised country occupying a central position in the economic life of western Europe.
-Today, it ranks as the seventh-largest e-commerce market in Europe, and over three percent of its GDP comes from online shopping.1
+The Netherlands is a highly industrialised country occupying a central position in the economic life of western Europe.
+Today, it ranks as the seventh-largest e-commerce market in Europe.1

 The online retail industry is largely dominated by domestic companies however Amazon remains a key player.
 Despite this, quarterly overseas e-commerce spending is very healthy at one billion euros.
 Furthermore, estimated overseas spending intentions of Dutch consumers indicate that media and entertainment will continue to be the most popular category to buy from abroad in the next few years.